Size ranking: 82nd

 Origin: The 14 southern constellations of Nicolas Louis de Lacaille

-A small southern constellation, introduced by the French astronomer Nicolas Louis de Lacaille to commemorate the reticle in the eyepiece of his small telescope with which he measured star positions from the Cape of Good Hope in 1751–52.
-It consisted of a diamond shape formed by silk threads inserted into the eyepiece which helped him judge the position of stars as they passed through the field of view.
-It lies next to Lacaille’s observatory clock, Horologium, which he used for timing the passage of stars through the reticle.
+A small southern constellation, introduced by the French astronomer Nicolas Louis de Lacaille to commemorate the reticle in the eyepiece of his small telescope with which he catalogued the southern stars from the Cape of Good Hope in 1751–52.
+It consisted of a diamond-shaped aperture cut from a copper plate inserted into the eyepiece which helped him measure the position of stars as they passed through the field of view, as shown in Lacaille’s diagram.
+In the sky it lies conveniently next to Lacaille’s observatory clock, Horologium, which he used for timing the passage of stars through the reticle.

 The constellation’s brightest star, Alpha Reticuli, is of third magnitude, but is not named.